 How to Protect Your Business Legally So No One Steals Your Work

-There has since been a LOT of discussion in the community about what we can do as small business owners to protect ourselves in these circumstances.
+As you may know, there was a recent incident where someone copied my programs and sold them as her own.
+There has since been a LOT of discussion in the community about what you can do as a small business owner to protect your business legally in these circumstances.

-And I certainly can NOT answer those questions for you, but I didn’t want to leave you hanging (leaving your own business vulnerable) so I hopped on Skype with a lawyer (and an entrepreneur!) to answer all your most burning questions.
+And I certainly can NOT answer those questions for you, but I didn’t want to leave you hanging (leaving your own business vulnerable), so I hopped on Skype with a lawyer (and an entrepreneur!) to answer all your most burning questions.

 Meet Kyle Durand of OurDeal.com.
 In this interview we go through copyright law (he’ll tell about some surprising things you probably didn’t know!), trademarking (and why it’s not as important as you might think), and contracts (why you need them and how you can easily implement them), as well as some other tips and tricks to protect your business as you grow.